tfiroze/rock-paper-scissors/README.md

 ### This repository includes:
 * A Rock Paper Scissors game on the python compiler
-* A GUI based Rock Paper Sicssors game using tkinter
+* A GUI based Rock Paper Sicssors game using Tkinter

 ---
 ## In-progress